edtech-eduguruji/edtech-native/README.md

 for more info visit https://github.com/luggit/react-native-config

-## To chnage the Splash Screen

-There is a component called "ParentContainer" where we give the path of the image

 ## To change the App Icon

 - Go to "android/app/src/main/res" path where you find "mipmap" folders